Frequently Asked Questions

 Is a quality of life consultation required for a home euthanasia appointment?

 A quality of life consultation is NOT required for a home euthanasia appointment.
 This service was created for those families who request help and guidance with quality of life assessment and decision making.
-If an end-of-life consultation is performed and euthanasia is elected and pursued at the same visit, families are charged only for a home euthanasia visit.
+If an end-of-life consultation is performed and euthanasia is elected and pursued at the same visit, families are charged only for a home euthanasia visit, as long as the quality of life portion of the visit is not greater than 30 minutes.
 If an end-of-life consultation is performed and euthanasia is not elected at that time, families are charged for an end-of-life consultation.

 How much notice to you need to schedule a home euthanasia appointment?